 - Improved crash reporting analysis views, including a multi-dimensional analysis view and drill-downs to specific user sessions that led to the crashes.

-If you like what you’ve read so far and would like to give Dynatrace mobile symbol support a try in your own environment, please sign up for the EAP.
+If you like what you’ve read so far and would like to give Dynatrace mobile symbol support a try in your own environment, please sign up for the Preview.
 We’ll reach out to you once we’ve enabled this feature in your environment.